 You are interested in studying abroad but are wondering where, when and how to do it?
 Check below for the answers to many of your questions.
-Just click on the question and the answer will appear!

 ATTENTION Master Students: Master students in the Tripartite Master’s programme in International Management have already been assigned a study abroad combination in their study contract.
 These students do not need to follow these instructions for outgoing students as the process differs for them.
 Our Master Team International Management will inform all Tripartite students about the necessary steps they need to take in preparation for their semester(s) abroad.
 All other Master students should discuss their interest in studying abroad not only with the International Office, but also with their Study Programme Director.

 For Bachelor students, the 2nd year of their degree programme is the ideal period for studying abroad (3rd and/or 4th semester / AKM semester).
 In some instances, the 3rd year may also be an option.
 Master students should contact their Study Programme Director to discuss which semester(s) may be most suitable for study abroad.
 If you would like to study abroad for less than one semester, a summer or winter school may be a great option for you.
 You may find one that fits right into your semester break.
 If you wish to study abroad for two semesters, please be aware of the following:

 - Depending on the cooperation agreement we have with our partner universities, a two semester stay may not be an option.
 Check with the SRH International Office to find out if the university of your choice covers two-semester stays.

 - You should start your studies abroad in the winter semester since your stay must be completed within the same academic year.
 If you begin your studies at a foreign host university in the summer semester, you may not be able to extend.

 In general, you may study abroad at any university in the world.
 We highly recommend choosing one of our partner universities for your study abroad adventure.